 We all want to teach our kids to do good, and volunteering can be a great way to get them involved and show them how to give back to the community.
-Here are 5 ways that even preschoolers can volunteer.
+Here are a few ways that even preschoolers can volunteer.

 Collect donations for your local food shelf